 - “‘Stand Still, True Poet That You Are!’
 Remembering the Brownings, Imagining Memorabilia”, ZAA 57/2 (2009), 125-38

 - "In Real Time: Phenomenologies of Precarity in Ali Smith's Seasonal Quartet."
-In: Precarity and Precariousness in Literature and the Visual Arts.
+In: Literary Representations of Precarious Work, 1840 to the Present.
 Ed.
 Bart Philippsen and Michiel Ries.
-Forthcoming.
+Basingstoke: Palgrave Macmillan 2021.
+287-304.

 - “George Gissing: Idealism and Social Reform”.
 In: The Novel of Ideas.
 Ed.
 Rachel Potter and Matthew Taunton.
 Cambridge: Cambridge UP, forthcoming.